adrianofragomeni/MI-MM/README.md

 # MIllion-MaxMargin (MI-MM)
-Baseline model of EPIC-KITCHENS-100 Multi-Instance Retrieval Challenge
+Code and Data of the MIllion-MaxMargin model used as basiline for the EPIC-KITCHENS-100 Multi-Instance Retrieval Challenge.

+# Features